 You will need to file a copy of your civil partnership certificate along with the application form.

-Once the court has received the application form the Respondent (your civil partner) has eight days to respond to the petition stating whether he or she wishes to dispute the dissolution of the civil partnership.
+Once the court has received the application form, the Respondent (the Applicant’s civil partner) has 8 days to respond to the petition, stating whether they wish to dispute the dissolution of the civil partnership.